 Many managers adopt a smoke-free policy without renovating or doing major changes to the building.

 - Who determines policy decisions for your building?

-Talk to the building's owner or other policy maker about the benefits of going smoke free.
+Talk to the building's owner or other key decidion makers about the benefits of going smoke free.

 - Decide which areas the policy will cover.

 - Individual units: Covering all residential units ensures that smoke cannot drift from one unit to another unit in the building.

 - Outdoor areas: Depending on your situation and location, you can choose to allow smoking in all outdoor areas, only allow smoking in designated outdoor areas, or prohibit smoking in all outdoor areas.
 Limiting or prohibiting smoking outdoors can help reduce smoke drifting into windows and reduce tobacco litter on your property.

 - Common areas: The Minnesota Clean Indoor Air Act prohibits smoking in all common areas of all apartment buildings in Minnesota.
 Common areas include places such as hallways, laundry rooms, underground garages, rental offices, building entrances, exercise rooms, indoor swimming pool areas, and party rooms.
 For more information visit the Minnesota Clean Indoor Act web page at http://www.health.state.mn.us/divs/eh/indoorair/mciaa/ftb/index.html.

 - Live Smoke Free can offer consultations and presentations to your staff and residents.